taskforcedev/laravel-forum/README.md

  - Taskforcedev\LaravelForum\Events\PostCreated
  - Taskforcedev\LaravelForum\Events\PostReply

-## Feedback / Outstanding
+## Contributing / Feedback
+ - We welcome any pull requests, please ensure code is to the PSR-2 Standard.
-We check github issues frequently so please feel free to raise any comments or feedback there.
+ - We check github issues frequently so please feel free to raise any comments or feedback there.